View as PDF

 Floor structure above: Solid wood joists

-Insulation material underneath floor above: Fiberglass roll or batt
+Insulation material underneath floor above: None visible

-Vapor barrier present: Full
+Vapor barrier present: Yes

 Condition of crawl space ventilation: No visual defects noted at time of inspection